 Objective evidence strongly suggests that we should abandon the term “shaken-infant syndrome” or “shaken-slammed infant syndrome”… and admit that we do not know the force required to cause the injury.
 We must recognize that “retinal hemorrhage,” regardless of its characteristics, is at best an external marker for a probable head injury.
 Our testimony needs to acknowledge that there are very limited data regarding a lucid interval in a child following rotational head injury, and that the concept of diffuse axonal injury may not explain why some children die very quickly after an injury whereas others appear to have a symptom-free or relatively symptom-free interval prior to death

-The case that drew me into this project had hinged on expert testimony that the effects of a violent shaking appear immediately after the assault: A friend’s niece had been convicted because she was watching an infant at the time the tell-tale seizures and breathing problems started.
-I had gone to the medical library looking for the research that proved immediate symptoms—but what I’d found before I got that far was an argument about the entire concept.
+The case that drew me into this project had hinged on expert testimony that the effects of a violent shaking always appear immediately after the assault: A friend’s niece had been convicted because she was watching an infant at the time the tell-tale seizures and breathing problems started.
+At the hospital, doctors had found not only new bleeding inside the child’s skull but also old blood, evidence of a previous brain injury, suffered at least days before the child’s collapse at the babysitter’s.
+I had gone to the medical library looking for the research that proved immediate symptoms in all cases—but what I’d found before I got that far was an argument about the entire concept.

 A victim of sublethal shaking may have a history of poor feeding, vomiting, lethargy, and/or irritability occurring intermittently for days or weeks.
 These clinical signs of shaken baby syndrome are immediate and identifiable as problematic, even to parents who are not medically knowledgeable.